PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Runtime Decomposition} We present the runtime decomposition of \framework on each dataset with all density methods and all values of $k$ in \iffull \Cref{fig:decomposition}. \else the full paper~\cite{Yu_PECANN_Parallel_Efficient_2023}. \fi As a summary, \Cref{tab:small_runtime} presents the runtime breakdown for the \texttt{kth} density method for $k=8,32$.
-The bottleneck of the running time is the index construction time and the \knn time when computing densities.
+We present the runtime decomposition of \framework on each dataset with all density methods and all values of $k$ in \iffull \Cref{fig:decomposition} and \Cref{tab:small_runtime}. \else the full paper. \fi The bottleneck of the runtime is the index construction time and the \knn time when computing densities.
 When $k$ is larger, the \knn search time for density computation is longer, as expected.
 Computing clusters with union-find is fast because this step has low work, as discussed in \Cref{sec:usage}.
-The dependent point computation time is significantly shorter than the density computation because the dependent point for some points can be obtained from the \knn{s} (Lines~\ref{alg:computedeppts:parforstart}--\ref{alg:computedeppts:parforend} in \Cref{alg:computedeppts}), so we do not need to run nearest neighbor searches for these points.
+The dependent point computation time is much shorter than the density computation because the dependent point for some points can be obtained from the \knn{s} (Lines~\ref{alg:computedeppts:parforstart}--\ref{alg:computedeppts:parforend} in \Cref{alg:computedeppts}), so we do not need to run nearest neighbor searches for these points.
 Additionally, even when the dependent point is not in the \knn{s}, our doubling technique finds a dependent point in the first few rounds for most points, thereby usually avoiding an expensive exhaustive search.